Total Lunar Eclipse

 It is traditional among those who follow the eclipse routine to take a wash (a shower) right before the onset of the umbral eclipse and then take another shower just after the end of the umbral eclipse.
 These washes or showers can be undertaken during the penumbral phase of the eclipse.
 The two showers or full body ablutions are associated with two changes of fresh clothes and is known as a samputi system of locking the energy of the eclipse through a customary cleansing.
 In case of a lunar eclipse, showers or ablutions can be taken during the beginning and ending penumbral periods sandwiching the umbral meditation session.

-In the example for Los Angeles, California, the first shower or ablution can be taken after the onset of the penumbral eclipse at 01:47am but before the 2:44am umbral eclipse and thereafter the second shower or ablution may be taken right after 05:52am at the end of the umbral eclipse (Moonset happens at 05:53am).
-The entire umbral eclipse time period of 02:44am until 05:52am can be used for the meditation practice.
-Furthermore, maximum intensity of meditation practice can be applied during the total lunar eclipse period of 04:11am to 04:25am.
+In the example for Los Angeles, California, the first shower or ablution can be taken after the onset of the penumbral eclipse after 6:32pm but before the 7:27pm umbral eclipse and thereafter the second shower or ablution may be taken right after 10:55pm at the end of the umbral eclipse but ideally before 11:50pm (end of penumbral eclipse).

 It would be wise to make sure that at least one complete meditation session is done.
 The peak eclipse is the most intense.
 Therefore, for those wishing to meditate during the eclipse or preparing to intensify their existing contemplation, may plan the practice to maximize the overlap with the period of the peak eclipse period.

 One might need to extend the meditation time by repeating one’s usual meditation techniques several times.
 In that case, repeating a sequence an odd number of times (such as thrice) is better than an even number.
 However, the depth and quality are more important than number of repetitions.